When Your Teen Needs a Test, Procedure, or Surgery

 Other suggestions to ease the way:

-Tell your teen that friends and family can visit if he or she is in the hospital or at home recuperating from a procedure.
+Tell your teen that friends and family can visit if they are in the hospital or at home recuperating from a procedure.
 Peers are very important to this age group.
 But teens also have a need for privacy, so let your teen decide which friends and family should know.

 Be aware that although teens are better able to understand illness and treatment than younger children, they generally think that they are safe from sickness or disease.
 Needing medical care can disturb their sense of safety.

 Be patient with your teen.
-The need for medical treatment challenges his or her age-appropriate need for independence, privacy, and control.
+The need for medical treatment challenges their age-appropriate need for independence, privacy, and control.
 This could lead to feelings of anger or helplessness.

-Answer his or her questions the best you can.
+Answer your teen's questions the best you can.
 Use online resources, as well as books from the library or bookstore, to arm you with facts, and share these resources with your teen.